MormonTranshumanistAssociation/www/app/containers/CurriculumPage/lessons/Lesson7.md

-# The Role of Christ in Transhumanism
+# What is the Role of Christ in Transhumanism?

 ![Image](./assets/lesson7.jpg)
 ## Objective(s)